-Important note: the 'Request for Recall by the Originator' enters into force as of 18 November 2018 at 08:00:00.000 CET
+Important note: the 'Request for Recall by the Originator' enters into force as of 18 November 2018

-A Request for Recall by the Originator can be initiated by the Originator Bank after an Originator has requested the Originator Bank to get the reimbursement of a settled SCT Inst Transaction for a reason other than duplicate sending, technical problems resulting in erroneous SCT Inst Transactions or a fraudulently originated SCT Inst Instruction (see section 4.3.2.2).
+A Request for Recall by the Originator can be initiated by the Originator Bank after an Originator has requested the Originator Bank to reverse a settled credit transfer for a reason other than duplicate sending, technical problems resulting in erroneous Credit Transfer(s) and a fraudulently originated Credit Transfer.
+The Originator Bank is obliged to inform the Originator that such Request for Recall does not guarantee that the Originator will effectively receive back the funds of the initial Credit Transfer.
+It will depend on the consent of the Beneficiary whether to turn back the funds to the Originator.

-The Originator Bank is obliged to inform the Originator that such Request for Recall does not guarantee that the Originator will effectively receive back the funds of the initial SCT Inst Transaction.
-It will depend on the consent of the Beneficiary whether to turn back the Funds to the Originator.
+The main characteristics of a Request for Recall by the Originator (DS-07) are:

-The main characteristics of a Request for Recall by the Originator (see DS-08 in section 4.5) are:
+The message for a Request for Recall by the Originator is routed through the same path which was used for the initial Credit Transfer

-- The message for a Request for Recall by the Originator is routed through the same path which was used for the initial SCT Inst Transaction - A record of the relevant data relating to the initial SCT Inst Transaction message, sufficient to provide an audit trail, is included with no alteration of the data contained in the initial SCT Inst Transaction
+- A record of the relevant data relating to the initial Credit Transfer message, sufficient to provide an audit trail, is included with no alteration of the data contained in the initial credit transfer - The message contains a reason code (attribute AT-50) highlighting the reason for the Request for Recall by the Originator